What’s the best gym management software platform in 2022?

 - Zen Planner

-Our research in two large groups of gym owners indicated that 74.5 to 80.4 percent of gyms use these four platforms.
+Our research in two large groups of gym owners suggests about 78 to 83 percent of gyms use these four platforms.

-We’ll also direct you to more info about a host of other fitness facility management platforms, including Arbox, Pike13, Glofox, Triib and more.
+We’ll also direct you to more info about a host of other fitness facility management platforms, including Pike13, Glofox, Triib and many more.

 The Best Gym Management Software: Our Review Process

-Our exhaustive search to find the best gym management software in 2021 involved the following:
+Our exhaustive search to find the best gym management software involved the following:

 1. We looked to successful, long-term business owners who are experienced users of the gym management platforms.
 Some of these owners are Certified Two-Brain Fitness Business Mentors.
 One owner also had extensive experience in software development.
 We excluded “casual users” who don’t dig into their software in favor of experienced, successful owners who are looking to learn about their tools, master the features and wring every dime of ROI from the platforms.